 - The social/emotional well-being of the student is seriously considered.
 Not all students are prepared to be placed with older students

 - Parent, teacher, student have given input and discussion has taken place in order to determine how best to meet the students’ needs

 The timing of acceleration is a critical factor in making decisions.
 It will be the responsibility of the parent and/or the school to adhere to the schedule.
 We will not be able to accommodate makeup sessions.
 Place and time will be determined at a later date.
-SSA will open again Spring 2020 - Application window opens April 1, 2020.
-Application window closes May 15, 2020.
-Testing window: April 1, 2020 - May 15, 2020.
-Recommendations made in the fall of 2020-21 school year once schools and staff have data and recommendations for placement have been completed on or before the end of the 2020-21 school year regarding placement.
+Recommendations will be made in the fall of 2020-21 school year once schools and staff have data and recommendations for placement have been completed on or before the end of the 2020-21 school year regarding placement.